The Prefect Role

 As such prefects are expected to perform many roles some of which are listed below.

-- Provide a role model to which other students should aspire
+- Provide a positive role model to which other students should aspire.

-- Meet the highest standards of politeness, courtesy, dress, attendance and punctuality
+- Meet and maintain the highest standards of courtesy, uniform, appearance attendance and punctuality

 - Represent the school at important events throughout the year.
 Open Evening, for example, is a key event in the school calendar and all prefects are expected to attend to help as guides on this evening.
 Importantly, our year 7 induction days require prefects to commit additional time when other students might not be in school to support our younger students.